tsunamayo/Starship-EVO/README.md

 # How to report issues

-Please provide as much relevant information as possible.
+- Please provide as much relevant information as possible.
+- Please submit one issue at a time so that we can indivually work on them.
+- When creating a new issue you will have a template to fill in.
+You are **not** required to do so but it will help.
 - [Create a new issue](https://github.com/tsunamayo/Skywanderers/issues/new)

 # About